 Before & After Spray Painting Recessed Light Trim

 You can really see here the difference the paint makes between our old recessed light before painting & what it looks like after!

-I hope this post inspires you & answers all your questions about how to spray paint recessed lights!
+I hope this post inspires you & answers all your questions about how to spray paint recessed lights at your home!